 The operation against Osama bin Laden was more than just a military raid, it was also an opportunity to attack his image and ideology.
 The war on al-Qaida is also in part a propaganda struggle aimed at changing attitudes in the Muslim world.
 Killing Osama bin Laden was not enough.
 Almost as important was telling the story of the operation in a way that advances U.S. interests.
 NPR's Tom Gjelten reports.

-Mr. CHRISTOPHER PAUL (Social Scientist, RAND Corporation): Strategic communication is a huge part of the bin Laden killing; taking advantage of that, getting the message out, framing it in the right way to get some benefit from it.
+CHRISTOPHER PAUL: Strategic communication is a huge part of the bin Laden killing; taking advantage of that, getting the message out, framing it in the right way to get some benefit from it.

 GJELTEN: The White House has in fact been making that point.
 Christopher Paul of RAND, who studies strategic communication efforts, says administration officials have generally risen to the strategic occasion in talking about bin Laden's death.

 PAUL: They got a solid B or B+.
 They planned ahead, they did a lot of things right, they grappled with some hard issues, and there were a few things that didn't go perfectly.